 TABLE 2.
-Summary of least significant Difference test results of the influence of fly types on the E. coli number --- --------------------
+Summary of least significant Difference test results of the influence of fly types on the E. coli number

-Flies E. coli (10 3 CFU/mL) Notation
+Flies E. coli (103 CFU/mL) Notation

 Drosophila sp.
-0.625 а
+0.625 a

 M. Domestica 135.5 b

 C. megacephala 160.125 b

 Furthermore, based on Table 2, the number of E. coli found in M. domestica and C. megacephala was higher than that in D. melanogaster.
 The large number of E. coli in M. domestica is in line with several previous studies, which reported that this fly could be a vector of bacteria.
 Research in Iran reported that all M. domestica captured at Ahwaz Hospitals carry E. coli [40].
 Besides E. coli, the report also informed the presence of Pseudomonas in the body of this fly.
 Other publications also indicated the ability of M. domestica as a mechanical vector of Clostridium difficile [41].
 Studies in Thailand confirmed the ability of M. domestica as a mechanical vector of various bacteria, from E. coli, Pseudomonas, to Salmonella [42].
-The higher number of E. coli in C. megacephala also carries various species of bacteria, including E. coli.
+The higher number of E. coli in C. megacephala is also in line with previous research.
+Based on research in Thailand, along with M. domestica, C. megacephala also carries various species of bacteria, including E. coli.
 [42].
 The results of the genomic and metagenomic analysis also confirmed the presence of various bacteria in the body of this fly [36].